Lobstermen, politicians rally in Stonington to protest whale rules

-STONINGTON — The sun was blazing hot, but tempers were moderate on Sunday when hundreds of lobstermen and their family members gathered at the Municipal Fish Pier at noon for a rally to protest proposed federal rules aimed at protecting right whales.
+STONINGTON — The sun was blazing hot, but tempers were moderate Sunday when hundreds of lobstermen gathered at the Municipal Fish Pier at noon for a rally to protest proposed federal rules aimed at protecting right whales.

 The rules would force Maine fishermen to cut by 50 percent the number of lines in Gulf of Maine waters that connect lobster traps on the sea floor to their marker buoys on the surface.

-Sunday’s rally drew perhaps 300 fishermen, their family members, other supporters and politicians to Stonington.
-Some came from as far away as Corea and Winter Harbor and other Downeast ports.
-Some came from as far to the west as Harpswell on the Midcoast.
-Many came by boat sporting such hailing ports as Vinalhaven, North Haven, Rockland and Matinicus on their transoms.
+Sunday’s rally drew perhaps 300 fishermen, family members, other supporters and politicians to Stonington.
+Some came from as far away as Corea and Winter Harbor and other Downeast ports, others from as far away as Harpswell.
+Many came by boat.

-“This Governor has your back,” Governor Janet Mills told an assembled crowd that was adamant in its opposition to the rules but never rowdy.
+“This Governor has your back,” Gov. Janet Mills told an assembled crowd that was adamant in its opposition to the rules.

-Proposed by NOAA Fisheries, the rules aim to protect endangered North Atlantic right whales from injuries caused by entanglements in lobster fishing gear that can often prove fatal.
+Proposed by National Oceanic and Atmospheric Administration Fisheries, the rules aim to protect endangered North Atlantic right whales from often fatal injuries caused by entanglements in lobster fishing gear.

-Lobstermen object to the new rules because, they say, they will make fishing more dangerous but won’t help the whales.
+Lobstermen say they object to the new rules because they will make fishing more dangerous, but won’t help the whales.

-On Sunday, Governor Mills, U.S. Sen. Susan Collins and U.S. Reps.
-Jared Golden and Chellie Pingree all came to the Stonington fish pier and assured the lobstermen of their support in the fight against the NOAA regulations.
-They were joined by several members of the Maine Legislature including Rep. Genevieve McDonald (D-Stonington), Sen. Louie Luchini (D-Hancock County), Senate President Troy Jackson (D-Allagash), several members of the Marine Resources Committee and representatives of the Maine Lobster Union, Lobster 207.
+On Sunday, Gov. Mills, U.S. Sen. Susan Collins and U.S. Reps.
+Jared Golden and Chellie Pingree came to the Stonington fish pier and assured lobstermen of their support against the NOAA regulations.
+They were joined by several members of the Maine Legislature including Rep. Genevieve McDonald, D-Stonington, Sen. Louie Luchini, D-Hancock County, Senate President Troy Jackson, D-Allagash, several members of the Marine Resources Committee and representatives of the Maine Lobster Union, Lobster 207.

 “Maine’s entire congressional delegation and Governor Mills stand with you,” Collins said.
 “This is not a political issue.”

-Before coming to the rally, Collins, Mills, Pingree and Golden — together with a handful of lobstermen — gathered at the Maine Center for Coastal Fisheries for a briefing from University of Maine professor Jeffrey Runge on the science that underpins the lobstermen’s position.
+Before coming to the rally, Collins, Mills, Pingree, Golden and a handful of lobstermen gathered at the Maine Center for Coastal Fisheries for a briefing from University of Maine professor Jeffrey Runge on the science that underpins the lobstermen’s position.

 “He’s an authoritative source and he’s given us new facts to present that I think will be very helpful,” Collins said.

-Current scientific research indicates that right whales no longer visit the Gulf of Maine, almost certainly because the tiny copepods that are the principal component of the whales’ diet are no longer present.
-The absence of copepods in the area is primarily, scientists say, because of warming waters in the gulf.
+Current scientific research indicates that right whales no longer visit the Gulf of Maine, most likely because the tiny copepods that are the principal component of the whales’ diet are no longer present.
+The copepods’ absence is primarily because the gulf are warming.

 According to Runge, the tiny shrimplike Calanus finmarchicus on which the whales feed congregate in Cape Cod Bay – which was closed to lobster fishing early this spring because of a concentration of right whales – and have moved eastward and northward into Canada’s Gulf of St. Lawrence, where several right whales have died since 2017 either from ship strikes or entanglement in what Canadian authorities have identified as gear used in the snow crab fishery.